giordi91/giordi91.github.io/content/post/spirvFloat3.md

 # vec3 buffers indexing fights back again

 I am neck deep in the refactor of my engine, getting the Vulkan back end in a good state.
-During my work to start rendering meshes in a uniform way for both DX12 and VK, I refactored how my mesh is stored and ditched the input assembler directly in favor of directly reading data from buffers (still using the index buffer).
+During my work to start rendering meshes in a uniform way for both DX12 and VK, I moved from vertex push (that is, using a vertex declaration and have the vertex attributes appear in the vertex shader) to vertex pull (i.e. manually fetching the vertex data in the vertex shader.

 I wrote a shader with this snippet of code in it: